zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

-The aim of async Rust is to describe programs where things happen "at the same time".
+The aim of async programming is to describe programs where things happen "at the same time".

-Most code we write is sequential.
-But sometimes it's not.

-For instance, when writing a webservice you want to serve many requests "at the same time".
-And also read from a file or write to a database.
+ - webserver serves many requests
+ - read from a file or DB

-If you're writing a game engine, you're rendering at the same time as receiving user input.
+ - game engine: rendering at the same time as receiving user input

+TODO: not mentioned errors, one machine or several, or whether it matters

 ---
 class: center, middle